CiscoDevNet/intersight-powershell/docs/Initialize-IntersightWorkflowArrayDataType.md

 ```

 ### -Label
 Descriptive label for the data type.
-Label can only contain letters (a-z, A-Z), numbers (0-9), hyphen (-), space ( ) or an underscore (_).
+Label can only contain letters (a-z, A-Z), numbers (0-9), hyphen (-), space ( ), forward slash (/) or an underscore (_).
 The first and last character in label must be an alphanumeric character.

 ```yaml
 Type: string